Alley Cat (video game)

-Alley Cat is a video game created by Bill Williams and published by Synapse Software for the Atari 8-bit family in 1983.
-The player controls a character named Freddy the Cat, who enters people's homes through open windows to perform various tasks in order to reach his love, Felicia.
+Alley Cat is a video game created by Bill Williams and published by Synapse Software for Atari 8-bit computers in 1983.
+The player controls Freddy the Cat, who enters people's homes through open windows to perform various tasks in order to reach his love, Felicia.
 A port for the IBM PC as a self-booting disk and the IBM PCjr were published in 1984 by IBM.
 These use four-color CGA graphics.

 Alley Cat was based on a one-screen prototype by John Harris.
 Harris had become unhappy with the direction of the game and handed it over to Williams who expanded the concept into a finished game.

 Gameplay

 In the main screen, which is the alley, the player is presented with a tall fence in front of an apartment building with several windows.
 Each window periodically opens to throw out random objects (a phone, shoe, etc.).
 Every once in a while a dog may come running along the bottom edge of the screen.
 If the cat touches this dog, they get into a fight and one life is taken away.

 By jumping and climbing trash cans, the fence, and clotheslines, the cat can enter various rooms through the open windows.
 Each room contains one of several challenges: